Due to lack of both professional and public awareness of this condition, IGT families' claims are met with disbelief and criticism.

-No engorgement ever, no increase in flow, no feelings of a letdown reflex
+No engorgement, no increase in flow, no feelings of a letdown reflex

 during any feedings.

-the formula supplementation when she was a few weeks old, she was probably getting a total of about 4 hours of sleep over
+the formula supplementation when she was a few weeks old, she was getting only 4 hours of sleep over

 1. I always breastfed prior to supplementing.